matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

   SHOULD NOT allow users to create or update custom fields.
 Any attempt to do so may result in a `403 Forbidden` error.

-- **When `enabled` is `true`**: Clients MAY allow users to create or update custom fields.
-However, individual updates may still receive a `400 Bad Request` or `403 Forbidden` response from the homeserver if specific server-side policies prevent the action.
+- **When `enabled` is `true`**: Clients MAY allow users to create or update custom fields, except for those listed in the `disallowed` array.
+Individual requests will receive a `400 Bad Request` or `403 Forbidden` response from the homeserver if specific server-side policies prevent them.

 ### Error Handling